 Obtain the level-1 DWT of the noisy Doppler signal using a wavelet name.

 load noisdopp; [A,D] = dwt(noisdopp,'sym4');

 Obtain the level-1 DWT of the noisy Doppler signal using wavelet and scaling filters.

 load noisdopp; [Lo_D,Hi_D] = wfilters('bior3.5','d'); [A,D] = dwt(noisdopp,Lo_D,Hi_D);

-Starting from a signal s, two sets of coefficients are computed: approximation coefficients CA1, and detail coefficients CD1.
+Starting from a signal s of length N, two sets of coefficients are computed: approximation coefficients CA1, and detail coefficients CD1.
 These vectors are obtained by convolving s with the low-pass filter Lo_D for approximation and with the high-pass filter Hi_D for detail, followed by dyadic decimation.

 More precisely, the first step is

 The length of each filter is equal to 2L.
 For signal of length N, the signals F and G are of length N + 2L − 1, and then the coefficients CA1 and CD1 are of length